bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 > Hint: You’ll want to clear the fake data from the state and city value props, and move the call to get restaurants out of the `ngOnInit` function.

-## P4: How to Verify Your Solution is Correct
+## P4: How to verify your solution is correct

 ✏️ Update the spec file **src/app/restaurant/restaurant.component.spec.ts** to be:

 @diff ../8-state-city-options/restaurant.component.spec.ts ./restaurant.component-citystate.spec.ts only

-## P4: What You Need to Know

-- How to call service methods in a component
-- How to write generics

 ## P4: Solution